troglobit/troglobit.github.io/source/mini-snmpd.markdown

 and easily portable to other UNIX systems, currently Linux and FreeBSD kernels are supported.
-The daemon is very small (~40 kiB) and does not have nowhere near the feature set of [Net-SNMP][1], but has therefore a very impact on system resources.
+The daemon is very small (~40 kiB) and does not have nowhere near the feature set of [Net-SNMP][1], but has therefore a very low impact on system resources.

 The main features of `mini-snmpd` are: